fabioono25/data-structures-algorithms/README.md

 # Data Structures and Algorithms

 The objective of this material is to provide examples for the most used data structures and algorithms.
-Most of the examples are coded in Javascript or Python.
+Most of the examples are written in Javascript or Python.

 ## Table of Contents